abbiekressner/dast-app/README.md

 * Kressner, A. A., Rico, K. M. J., Kizach, J., Man, B. K. L., Pedersen, A. K., Bramsløw, L., Hansen, L. B., Balling, L. W., Kirkwood, B., May, T., “A corpus of audio-visual recordings of linguistically balanced, Danish sentences for speech-in-noise experiments”.
 In: Speech Communication (2024). doi: https://doi.org/10.1016/j.specom.2024.103141.

 * Kressner, A. A., Jensen-Rico, K. M., Pedersen, A. K., Bramsløw, L., Kirkwood, B., “Psychoacoustic characterization of linguistically balanced, Danish sentences for speech-in-noise experiments”.
-In: International Journal of Audiology (in review).
+In: International Journal of Audiology (2025). doi: http://doi.org/10.1080/14992027.2025.2470378

 * Kressner, A. A., Jensen-Rico, K. M., Pedersen, A. K., Bramsløw, L., Kirkwood, B., “An adaptive Danish Sentence Test (DAST) for measuring speech reception thresholds”.
 In: International Journal of Audiology (in preparation).